Add

 • Interface inspired by front-end IDEs and the DOM.

-• Logic closer to native HTML/CSS, less “overlay”.
+• Logic closer to native HTML/CSS, with less of a “layer on top.”

-• Target people who are comfortable with code structure, even without writing everything by hand.
+• Targets people who are comfortable with code structure, even if they don’t write everything by hand.

 Aspect Webflow Webstudio

-Learning curve More progressive, many visual resources More technical, closer to code logic
+Learning curve More gradual, lots of visual resources More technical, closer to code logic

-CSS control Very granular, via panels Very granular, often more explicit at property level
+CSS control Very granular, via panels Very granular, often more explicit at the property level

-Learning for pure beginner More accessible long term, but steep at first Can feel more "dev-oriented" from the start
+Learning for a complete beginner More accessible over time, but a shock at first Can feel more “dev” from the start

 • Webflow